-Are you a startup leader in need of some inspiration?
-Sometimes all it may take is a simple quote to give you that little extra nudge.
-We’ve put together a list of some of our favorite quotes that impact startup marketing.
+Are you a business leader at a startup or growing company in need of some inspiration?
+Sometimes all it may take is a quote to give you that little extra nudge.
+We’ve put together a list of some of our favorite quotes that impact startup marketing—and really, they’re relevant to businesses of all sizes.

-We hope these startup marketing quotes help point you in the right direction.
+We hope these business and startup marketing quotes help point you in the right direction, regardless of your company’s growth stage.

 1. “The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself.” by Peter Drucker.